Overview of Oklahoma Colleges & Schools

 Public Universities & Colleges

-There are fifteen public 4-year state universities and colleges in Oklahoma.
+There are zero public 4-year state universities and colleges in Oklahoma.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Oklahoma.

 Private Universities & Colleges

-In Oklahoma there are fifteen accredited private four-year colleges.
+In Oklahoma there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Oklahoma.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Oklahoma" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Oklahoma.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately fourteen such colleges in Oklahoma located throughout the state.
+There are approximately zero such colleges in Oklahoma located throughout the state.
 See a full list of Christian colleges in Oklahoma along with program and tuition information.

 Browse Schools by Career in Oklahoma